Arjun-Sreedhar/portfolio-review-agent/README.md

 - Missing client profile fields
 - Missing OpenAI API key (falls back to deterministic review generation)

-Instead of silently producing incomplete results, the agent surfaces warnings or stops the workflow with a clear explanation when appropriate.
+Instead of silently producing incomplete results, the agent surfaces warnings or stops the workflow with a clear explanation whenever appropriate.

 ---